 open/close all folders

 An Arbiter, who goes beyond her duty by not just fighting injustice throughout the land, but also seeks to weed out corruption in her own organization.
+Following a miscarriage of justice, she's chosen to participate in the Pilgrimage to select the next member of the Council of Immortals, receiving the titular "Arbiter's Mark".

 - The Hero: The main protagonist.

-- Dark Is Not Evil: The Marked class gives her access to dark elemental attacks, some of which require HP, but despite using such dark abilities she's still a stalwart individual.
+- Dark Is Not Evil: The Marked class gives her access to dark elemental attacks, some of which require HP.
+But despite using such dark abilities, she's still a stalwart individual.

 - Good Is Not Dumb: Kyrie is a stalwart defender of the helpless and upholder of the Immortals' laws.
 Kyrie is also extremely knowledgeable about the Immortals' laws, knows when there's a loophole in a situation to be exploited, and good enough at reading people to predict their actions.